emanuelemassaro/denguemobility/README.md

 We share the code we used in Massaro et al. "Assessing the interplay between human mobility and mosquito borne diseases in urban environments" (2019).

+You can find a simpliefied version of the code here https://github.com/emanuelemassaro/mosquitoes

 The code is written in c++ and use MPI programs in a single machine to parallel process the code.
 You can run the code from a `unix` terminal in the following way

 `mpicxx -o main1 main1.cpp Node.cpp Agent.cpp -std=gnu++11`